 I don’t know about you, but I am a passionate traveler.
-I visited more than 30 countries worldwide, and still counting.
+I visited more than 30 countries worldwide and still counting.
 You would probably say “wow’ to this.
 Let me ask you a question.
 What would you say if I told you I was a wheelchair user?
-Today I want to share my expertise about 5 most common travel problems for people in wheelchair.
+Today I want to share my expertise about the 5 most common travel problems for people in wheelchairs.
 However, don’t get to think for a second I, or you, should give up traveling just because a few obstacles may come up along the way.

-It would be a pity not to see all of the beauties this life offers, and one of the most precious things we can do for ourselves is to travel.
-I will be honest with you – it is never easy, at least not for people who are using wheelchairs, but the richness of experience and widening our views beats all of the problems we face on everyday basis.
+It would be a pity not to see all of the beauty this life offers, and one of the most precious things we can do for ourselves is to travel.
+I will be honest with you – it is never easy, at least not for people who are using wheelchairs, but the richness of experience and widening our views beats all of the problems we face on an everyday basis.

 1. Traveling by Bus

-When traveling overseas, people in wheelchairs have to take bus in order to take a tour in a new city.
+When traveling overseas, people in wheelchairs have to take the bus in order to take a tour of a new city.
 Bus travel causes numerous problems for wheelchair users as some buses are not accessible to them.
 Older style buses usually don’t have ramps, which means you would have to stand up and take a few steps to the priority seating area.
 Yet, not everybody can walk those few steps.
 The lack of a wheelchair space is another problem that comes up when taking a bus.
-If there are no foldable up seats, it would be a safety challenge for a person in wheelchair to take a ride.
+If there are no foldable up seats, it would be a safety challenge for a person in a wheelchair to take a ride.

 2. Plane Travel

-Even though wheelchair ramps still require a lot attention and improvement in all areas of the world, traveling by plane is even trickier.
+Even though wheelchair ramps still require a lot of attention and improvement in all areas of the world, traveling by plane is even trickier.
 Wheelchair users, most of the time, can’t stay in their wheelchairs onboard a plane, which means – they would have to be comfortable with sitting in a plane chair.
 For me, personally, this wasn’t a big deal, but we should think outside of the box, as for some people – it is.

 3. Having Your Wheelchair Damaged

 In such situations I mentioned above, when you have to put your vital wheelchair in the hold, there is a chance it will come out damaged or with pieces missing.
-This is, probably, one of the most difficult situations person in a wheelchair can face while being on the go, but it still happens.
+This is, probably, one of the most difficult situations a person in a wheelchair can face while being on the go, but it still happens.
 Athena Stevens, the disabled actor, sued British Airways for damaging her £25,000 chair.
 Even though the airline would compensate for the damage after some time, it actually doesn’t matter the moment you are left without your main support in another, possibly far away, country.

 4. Not Being Able to Travel by Yourself

-You still can give it a try, but I would highly recommend you to travel with your partner, a friend, or a member of family.
-Even though there are kind people all over the world, you may feel uncomfortable with asking a stranger to help you out with your wheelchair.
+You still can give it a try, but I would highly recommend you to travel with your partner, a friend, or a member of your family.
+Even though there are kind people all over the world, you may feel uncomfortable asking a stranger to help you out with your wheelchair.
 On the other hand, you just never know what to expect when visiting a new place for the first time.
 Nobody would offer you greater support than someone you have full trust in.